 This makes it a revolutionary peer-to-peer currency.

-In effect, Bitcoin proposed an alternative to the long-held, and largely unquestioned, status quo of relying on trust-based financial institutions to make financial transactions.
+In effect, Bitcoin proposed an alternative to the long-held, and largely unquestioned, the status quo of relying on trust-based financial institutions to make financial transactions.

 While on paper, Satoshi’s vision may have seemed almost impossible, his proposal of a new digital currency was realized on January 3, 2009, when Satoshi mined the genesis block – block number 0 – thus marking the beginning of the Bitcoin network.